Exponentially accurate open quantum simulation via randomized dissipation with minimal ancilla: Introduction

 where $H$ and $\{L_k\}_{k=1}^K$ are the Hamiltonian and jump operators of a target system, respectively.

 Quantum computation offers a promising approach for simulating the dynamics of quantum systems~\cite{Lloyd1996-kq}.
-There are several efficient approaches to simulate the Lindblad equation via unitary dynamics of quantum computation, based on Totter-type decomposition~\cite{PhysRevLett.107.120501,PhysRevLett.108.230504,childs2017efficient,PhysRevLett.127.020504,PhysRevA.64.062302,PhysRevA.91.062308,jo2022simulating}, vectorized Lindblad equation~\cite{PhysRevResearch.4.023216, Kamakari2022-QITE,Watad2024-ix}, and sample-based simulation~\cite{Patel2023-li, Patel2023-so}.
-In particular, the previous works for open quantum systems~\cite{Cleve2016-yj, Li2023-DysonseriesOSS, Chen2023-thermalstate} achieve a logarithmically short circuit depth with respect to accuracy, likewise the case of closed systems via the state-of-the-art methods for Hamiltonian simulation (HS)~\cite{Berry2015-truncatedtaylor,low2017optimal,Low2019hamiltonian}.
+There are several efficient approaches to simulate the Lindblad equation via unitary dynamics of quantum computation, based on Trotter-type decomposition~\cite{PhysRevLett.107.120501,PhysRevLett.108.230504,childs2017efficient,PhysRevLett.127.020504,PhysRevA.64.062302,PhysRevA.91.062308,jo2022simulating}, vectorized Lindblad equation~\cite{PhysRevResearch.4.023216, Kamakari2022-QITE,Watad2024-ix}, and sample-based simulation~\cite{Patel2023-li, Patel2023-so}.
+Some studies~\cite{di2015quantum, Hu2020-nagy, hu2022fenna, Kamakari2022-QITE, Suri2023-iq} focus on observable estimation rather than state preparation because physical information of interest, such as state populations, can often be revealed via observable estimation without state tomography.
+These works need the first-order depth scaling $\mathcal{O}(T^2/\varepsilon)$ in accuracy (meaning the simulation error) $\varepsilon$; moreover, they typically require a large sampling overhead.

+In contrast, advanced approaches~\cite{Cleve2016-yj, Li2023-DysonseriesOSS, Chen2023-thermalstate} achieve a logarithmically shorter circuit depth with respect to the accuracy for state preparation, likewise the case of closed systems via the state-of-the-art methods for Hamiltonian simulation (HS)~\cite{Berry2015-truncatedtaylor,low2017optimal, Low2019hamiltonian}.
 However, they need to simultaneously encode \textit{all} possible jump processes in a quantum circuit, via linear combination of unitaries (LCU) method followed by oblivious amplitude amplification (OAA), leading to a large consumption of ancilla qubits and complicated controlled operations.
-Very recently, Ref.~\cite{Ding2024-SDE} introduces a HS-based method achieving ${\rm Q}$-th order approximation without OAA, while it still requires large amount of ancilla qubits in addition to a highly accurate simulation of a dilated Hamiltonian comprised of an exponentially large number of terms $\mathcal{O}(K^{\rm Q})$.
+Very recently, Ref.~\cite{Ding2024-SDE} introduces a HS-based method achieving ${\rm Q}$-th order approximation without OAA, while it still requires a large amount of ancilla qubits in addition to a highly accurate simulation of a dilated Hamiltonian comprised of an exponentially large number of terms $\mathcal{O}(K^{\rm Q})$.